anshulmarathe3/Weapon-Detection/README.md

 ## Features
 - *Object Detection*: Utilizes the YOLO model for real-time object detection.
+   • Assisted police in identifying dangerous situations by detecting guns in images.
 - *Weapon Identification*: Specifically trained to detect guns in various images.
+   • Implemented a pre-trained model on a custom dataset specifically created for detecting weapons.
 - *Digital Image Processing*: Applies advanced techniques to enhance detection accuracy and performance.
+   • Enhanced security by using computer vision and deep learning to identify weapons in images and video streams.

 ## Installation
 1. *Clone the Repository*